stolk/chiaheightgraph/README.md

 Red: the full node saw fewer new blocks than expected, during this time span.

-Yellow: the rate of new blcoks in nominal.
+Yellow: the rate of new blocks in nominal.

 If you see a large red peak down followed by a large blue peak up, it means that the new blocks came in delayed.